About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

-This honey vanilla challah bread is light and fluffy with the perfect amount of sweetness.
+This honey vanilla challah recipe makes golden, fluffy bread with the perfect amount of sweetness.
 I’ve been making this recipe for 20 years!
+Learn how to make challah bread and watch a video showing you how to braid it with three strands of dough.

-If you ask me, a good challah recipe is something every home cook needs to have.
+A good challah recipe is something every home cook needs to have.
 A loaf of freshly baked bread can elevate even the simplest meal to a feast, plus there are so many delightful ways to use up extras.
 For example, challah french toast and bread pudding!
+(Get more ideas later in this post.)

 I’ve been making this recipe for almost two decades and it never lasts more than a day – everyone in my house gobbles it up!
 You can choose to braid challah with three strands of dough, four, or even six, but I think three is perfect.
 It’s quick, it’s easy and I can pretty much do it in my sleep.
-If you have never braided challah below be sure to check out my step-by-step photos later in this post.
+If you have never braided challah below be sure to check out my step-by-step photos later in this post, as well as the video below.